MATCHING GRANT INITIATIVE

 For counties that may have more than one community foundation, the Dane G. Hansen Foundation will work with the foundation where it has an established relationship for the pass-through community grant funds.
 Only one community foundation per county will be eligible to participate.

-For the purpose of this initiative, endowment is defined as a permanent fund designed to generate annual income for community grants.
-Foundations can choose to define endowment as annual income or as a targeted percentage for the annual distribution (such as 5% of the annual fund balance).
+For the purpose of this initiative, endowment is defined as a permanent fund designed to generate annual income.
+In this case there will be two separate funds, one for community grants and one for operational support.
+Foundations can define the targeted percentage for the annual distribution (such as 5% of the annual fund balance).

-For the purpose of this initiative, community grant fund is defined as a permanently endowed fund that will award grants at least annually to meet community needs.
+For the purpose of this initiative, community grant fund is defined as a permanently endowed fund.
+Income from the fund will be used to award grants, at least annually, to meet community needs.
 Grants are determined by a board or committee made up of local citizens.
 Distributions are not intended for the foundation’s own administrative support.

 If you still have questions, contact Betsy Wearing, Coordinator of Programs, Communications and New Initiatives for the Foundation at firstname.lastname@example.org, or 785-452-8888.